gorilla-devs/ferium/README.md

 ## Overview / Help Page

 > Note!
 A lot of Ferium's backend is in a seperate project [Libium](https://github.com/theRookieCoder/libium).
-> It deals with things such as the config, adding mods, upgrading mods, file pickers, etc
+> It deals with things such as the config, adding mod(pack)s, upgrading, file pickers, etc

 > The config file is located at `~/.config/ferium/config.json` if you're interested in manually editing it

 ### First Startup

-When you first start up Ferium, you will have to create a new profile by running  `ferium profile create` and entering the details for your profile.
+When you first start up Ferium, you will have to either

+- Create a new profile by running `ferium profile create` and entering the details for your profile
+- Add a modpack by running `ferium modpack add-curseforge <project-id>` or `ferium modpack add-modrinth <project-id>`

 ### Adding Mods